 While there are paid and free versions of VPN services, they all work in much the same manner.
 You create a user account and choose a server location from which to connect.
 It is that simple.

-So, let’s say you live in Austria and want to access the Netflix catalog for the United States.
+So, let’s say you live in Austria and want to access the Netflix catalogue for the United States.
 All you have to do is choose a US-based server from your VPNs list of servers and connect to the streaming service.
 As far as Netflix is concerned, you will be connected from a US IP and thus gain access to US content.

 The big difference is that a lot of free services will collect your data and internet activity and sell it, in order to make a profit.